avasconcelos114/draw-bot/README.md

 ![](readme_assets/drawbot.png)

 Things to note:
-* This bot is not recommended for us in channels that are larger than 30+ people.
+* This bot is not recommended for use in channels that are larger than 30+ people.
 There is no hard limit set and the bot WILL print every user in the channel as a list, you've been warned!
 * A MongoDB instance is required for this in order to persist data, and allow users to re-run past draws.
 The bot is currently just using the default `admin` table provided by MongoDB, but further configuration to use a different table has been planned

 ## Running on Docker